yashbonde/chess_lm/README.md

 python3 play.py # goto http://0.0.0.0:5000/ in browser
 ```

+To see a random gameplay between two AI agents run `python3 game.py` which will print value, confidence for each move and create a PGN file.
+To see the gameplay online goto this [website](https://chesstempo.com/pgn-viewer/), copy pase your PGN.

 ## Player

 The way to evaluate the model is to make it into a player and run it.
 To make a player do the following: